Skip to content

 Can ValidatorAI generate a TAM SAM SOM estimate?

 Yes, both tools can produce market sizing.
 The methodology differs.
-Conversational tools tend to produce top-down estimates drawn from training data, which are useful for directional sizing but harder to defend against analyst scrutiny.
-Verdikt produces bottoms-up TAM, SAM, and SOM from primary databases like SEC EDGAR, FRED, BLS, and the US [Census Bureau](https://www.census.gov/programs-surveys/susb.html), with a published methodology that an analyst can reproduce.
-For investor-ready market sizing, Verdikt's methodology is fit for purpose.
+Conversational tools tend to produce top-down estimates drawn from training data, which are useful for directional sizing but harder to defend under scrutiny.
+Verdikt produces bottoms-up TAM, SAM, and SOM from primary databases like SEC EDGAR, FRED, BLS, and the US [Census Bureau](https://www.census.gov/programs-surveys/susb.html), with a published methodology that anyone can reproduce.
+For decision-grade market sizing, Verdikt's methodology is fit for purpose.
 For directional sizing during early exploration, ValidatorAI is faster.

 Is Verdikt's report a substitute for customer interviews?